top of page

 Step 3: Financial Modelling

-The final stage moves the agreed concept into the world of numbers and actions.
-Work in the stage includes CAPEX estimates, operational budgets, revenue streams, projects and cash flows.
-We design the business operating model and engage economists if you require an economic impact study.
+The final stage moves the agreed concept into financials and activation planning.
+Work in this stage includes CAPEX estimates, operational budgets, revenue streams, projects, and cash flows.
+We design the business operating model and engage economists to conduct an economic impact study.
+A more detailed Planning and Approvals Study on the agreed site will support the next step to Design Approvals.
+Additional work from architects may also be required to complete this stage.
+Every project has specific needs, existing relationships, and internal capabilities to customise this final stage.

 EVOLVE_Textures1.jpg